-The Sustainable Development Goals (or SDGs) are a set of 17 goals established by the United Nations in 2015 as part of the 2030 Agenda for Sustainable Development.
-Aurora believes that all SDG's are important for a better and sustainable future but prioritise aligning their portfolios with the climate and environment related SDGs.
-Of the 17 SDG's, Aurora's focus is on the 4 SDG's that they have identified as being most relevant to the climate and environment.
+The SDGs are a set of 17 goals established by the United Nations in 2015 as part of the 2030 Agenda for Sustainable Development.
+Aurora believes that all SDGs are important for a better and sustainable future but prioritise aligning their portfolios with the climate and environment related SDGs.
+Of the 17 SDGs, Aurora's focus is on the 4 SDGs that they have identified as being most relevant to the climate and environment.
 These are: